lindenlab/caddy-s3-proxy/README.md

 1) Environment variables.
 I.e. AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY

 2) Shared credentials file.
-(Located at ~/.aws/credentials)
+(Located at ~/.aws/credentials) (You may pass the optional profile directive to select specific credentials.)

 3) If your application uses an ECS task definition or RunTask API operation, IAM role for tasks.